shanti93/Big-Data-PageRank-Checker-and-MapReduce-on-EC2-Spark-Multi-node/README.md

-PageRank Checker and MapReduce using Spark and Hadoop on EC2 - Scala Programming
+PageRank Checker and MapReduce using Spark and Hadoop on EC2 - Java and Scala Programming

 Implemented two major algorithms PageRank and MapReduce using RDD on Spark.